Get insider access

 6.8 TV Shows

-The Insignia F30 is an okay TV for watching shows.
+The Insignia F30 is okay for watching TV shows.
 It has decent reflection handling but poor SDR peak brightness, so it can't overcome glare in a bright room.
-It has a good viewing angle, so you can walk around your room while watching the TV and still enjoy a consistent image.
-The Fire TV interface has a great selection of streaming apps, so you can easily find your favorite shows.
+On the upside, it has a good viewing angle, so the image stays consistent even when viewed from an angle.
+The Fire TV interface also has a great selection of streaming apps, so you can easily find your favorite shows.

 Pros